shamsimam/savina/README.md

 Implementations of the benchmarks on various actor libraries will be made publicly available through this open source release.
 This will allow other developers and researchers to compare the performance of their actor libraries on these common set of benchmarks.

+Please refer to the following paper for further details: <br />
+<a href="http://soft.vub.ac.be/AGERE14/papers/ageresplash2014_submission_19.pdf">Savina - An Actor Benchmark Suite</a>.
+<a href="mailto:shams@rice.edu">Shams Imam</a>, Vivek Sarkar.
+4th International Workshop on Programming based on Actors, Agents, and Decentralized Control (AGERE!
+2014), October 2014.

 ## Supported actor libraries

 * Akka 2.3.2